 As your team takes a step back to gain this perspective, they should ask themselves how they would want the issue resolved.
 This may inspire an out-of-the-box solution that works for your customer and your company.

-Similarly, if your CS agent is dealing with a difficult customer, they may ask the customer what they believe would be an appropriate resolution.
+Similarly, if your customer service rep is dealing with a difficult and angry customer, they may ask the customer what they believe would be an appropriate resolution.
 This will put your customer in your support staffs’ shoes.
 When your customer practices empathy, they may see that your agent is trying to work with them, not against them.

 Seeing issues from the customer’s perspective will help your team better understand who they really are, and how they can best resolve their problem.

-Your CS team should be armed with deep customer knowledge.
-With this foundational intel, it’s easier to put themselves in the customers’ shoes, understand their needs, and get to the finer points of their concerns.
+Your customer service team should be armed with deep customer knowledge.
+With this foundational intel, it’s easier to understand customer needs and get to the finer points of their concerns.

 So, who are your customers and what do they care about most?
 To figure this out, it helps to know: